killerdolp/2D-report-ALGO/Report.md

 	WHILE predecessor != NIL and node == predecessor.left do
 		node <- predecessor
 		predecessor <- predecessor.parent
+	return predecessor
 ```
+The function `FIND_PREDECESSOR` finds the smallest node larger than the given node.
+There are 2 cases to find for the successor.
+- **Case 1:** If the node has a left child
+		The predecessor would be the right most node in the left subtree.
+We can do this by calling function `FIND_MAX(node.right)`  which returns the right most value in the `node.left` subtree
+- **Case 2:** If the node has no left child
+		The predecessor is the first ancestor where the give node is in the right subtree.
+Until we find such ancestor, we move up the tree using `node.parent`

 ### Main Operations
 ##### Insert operation
 ```